-- 1. In silence, review and individually fill in the worksheet below (consult the descriptions on Resident Engagement Practices Typology handout on page 11) and map the activities that you are currently doing to engage residents - 2.
+- 1. In silence, review and individually fill in the worksheet below (consult the descriptions on Resident Engagement Practices Typology handout on page 11) and map the activities that you are currently doing to engage residents. - 2.
 As a team discuss the following questions: - Refer to your stated goals.
 To what extent do your activities achieve your desired goals?
-Is there a gap between your stated goals and possible outcomes?
-Why do you think this gap exists? - Using our three categories, how do you characterize your activities?
-Do you have a balanced approach? - What do you need to do in order to create a more balanced approach?
+Is there a gap between your goals and possible outcomes?
+Why do you think this gap exsists? - Using our three catagories, how don you characterize your activities?
+Do you have a balanced approach? - What do you need to do in order to create a more balanced approch?